 1 tsp olive oil

-Vita-mix, however I just bought a new Kitchenaid 13 cup food processor and I was anxious to try her out.
+Usually I make my falafels in my Vita-mix, however I just bought a new Kitchenaid 13 cup food processor and I was anxious to try her out.
 First off, let me tell you.
 She.
 Is.
 HUGE.
 I believe she will be called Big Bertha.
 I tossed in the chickpeas, as well as a tablespoon of chia seeds, and away went Big Bertha.
 Once they were ground up I tossed in the rest of the ingredients.
 All of them, in no particular order.

 Once it was well mixed I pulled out one of my cookie scoops and scooped onto a baking stone.
 You don't have to use a baking stone, however I found that I tend to make something more if I can be a little bit lazy.
 The baking stone allows me to be a little bit lazy because I don't have to flip these little bad boys.
 Once I'd scooped out all my falafels onto the baking sheet (odd number because I wasn't super vigilant about ensuring they were all the same size).
 Then I squished them down so they were a bit flat.
 And baked them for 30 minutes at 375. (flip them at 15 minutes if not using a baking stone)